Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Before you come to Ireland to work, you have to know if you have the right to do so.
 The process of coming to Ireland to look for employment differs depending on your nationality.

 If you are a UK national, you have the right to live and work in Ireland without any restrictions under the Common Travel Area agreement.
-That means that you do not have to meet any conditions or apply for an Irish work permit before you move to Ireland, even if you want to stay there permanently.
+That means that you do not have to meet any conditions or apply for an Ireland work permit before you move to Ireland, even if you want to stay there permanently.

 If you are a citizen of an EU/EEA member state, or a citizen of Switzerland, you have the right to enter Ireland freely and stay there for up to 90 days without a visa.
 You have the right to work without an employment permit during this period.
 After the 90 days, you might be able to stay in Ireland longer and keep working if you can prove that you are employed or self-employed and have enough money to support yourself.